PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 profile-only exclusion with `repeated_quick_ceiling_timeout`, as required by the user timeout-exclusion policy.
 Do not modify converter source or rerun the model before applying that policy update.

+The pre-change evidence above was committed and pushed as `c3cab627`.
+Only after that checkpoint, HybridNets was changed to `excluded` with reason `repeated_quick_ceiling_timeout` in both the measured-quick and managed Tier 0-4 profiles.
+Active counts are now 48/49 and 381/420 respectively.
+Exact profile contract tests cover the entry and aggregate counts.
+No converter source, timeout, artifact, or accuracy policy changed, and no additional model conversion was run.
+The fixed active quick set therefore has zero newly confirmed semantic regressions: 42 passes and six preserved known non-passes, all with zero SWAP.